 SOLIDWORKS Templates is an essential aspect of the SOLIDWORKS family and below we will preface some of the information presented above by giving you a more in-depth look at the uses and benefits of SOLIDWORKS Templates.

-In Part One of this series, we took a closer look at the Pre-Template set up, an overview of of the default options with SolidWorks as well the various tools options.
+In Part One of this series, we took a closer look at the Pre-Template setup, an overview of the default options with SOLIDWORKS as well the various tools options.
 Following up on these items is Part Two of this Four-Part Webinar string with Assemblies Templates.
-Here Eric is back to expand on the creation of SolidWorks Assemblies Templates, the options within Assemblies, and lastly how to define and manage MetaData.
+Here Eric is back to expand on the creation of SolidWorks Assemblies Templates, the options within Assemblies and how to define and manage MetaData.

 From here, the default options are once again reviewed for selecting your settings when you open Templates for the first time.
-Tools options is the next topic and Eric begins to show you how to create the consistent location and reference that is so important to Templates.
-In the example he goes through to explain this and we learn that you can have multiple tabs for multiple customers, or multiple projects, maybe a tab for sheet metal and one for PCB Plastics.
+Tools options are the next topic, and Eric begins to show you how to create a consistent location and reference that is so important to Templates.
+In the example, he goes through to explain this, and we learn that you can have multiple tabs for multiple customers or multiple projects, maybe a tab for sheet metal and one for PCB Plastics.
 You can have as many tabs as you need to categorize your paths.
-Here he also touches on the "Help" window and how to access it in the most beneficial manner for you.
+Here he also touches on the “Help” window and how to access it in the most beneficial manner for you.

 Now we move into the specifics with Assembly.
-First we open any blank SolidWorks Assembly, then you will see those default options mentioned above that you can turn on or off and set to help assist the best process for you.
-Two things that are important to cover under the Options settings is "System Options" and "Document Properties."
-This is where we see the key in creating a consistent foundation for your document so the template properties on the specific document you or others have open, are in the same format.
+First, we open any blank SOLIDWORKS Assembly, then you will see those default options mentioned above that you can turn on or off and set to help assist the best process for you.
+Two things that are important to cover under the Options settings are “System Options” and “Document Properties.”
+This is where we see the key in creating a consistent foundation for your document so the template properties on the specific document you or others have open are in the same format.